ryppl/__legacy/source/modifying_the_python_lib.rst

 Using the same procedure as above, clone the python project.
 The clone button is on `this page <http://gitorious.org/boost/python>`_.

+.. rubric:: Clone the metaproject to the local machine

+See :ref:`getting_started`, using the url of your clone on gitorious.
+The following steps will take place inside the local clone.

 .. rubric:: Remove the old submodule